robot-websockets/motor-controller/readme.md

 # Motor Controller

-you will need to install socketio
+you will need to install socketio client

 ```
 pip3 install "python-socketio[client]"